chenlei-leng/chenlei-leng.github.io/_pages/about.md

 I have worked at various institutes including National University of Singapore, Peking University, University of Munich, and University of Warwick.

-I received a bachelor's degree in mathematics from the University of Science and Technology of China (USTC) and PhD in statistics from the University of Wisconsin-Madison.
+I received a bachelor's degree in Mathematics from the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/) and PhD in Statistics from the [University of Wisconsin-Madison](https://www.wisc.edu/).

-I am an Elected Member of the International Statistical Institute and a Fellow of the Institute of Mathematical Statistics.
-My past experience includes chairing the Research Section of the Royal Statistical Society and co-directing the Oxford-Warwick Statistics CDT.
+I am an Elected Member of the [International Statistical Institute](https://isi-web.org/) and a Fellow of the [Institute of Mathematical Statistics](https://imstat.org/).
+My past experience includes chairing the Research Section of the Royal Statistical Society and co-directing the Oxford-Warwick Statistics Centre for Doctoral Training.

 News
 ======